 As I mentioned earlier, not every collaboration between an author or brand and Bookstagrammer will likely be paid, and that’s not necessarily a bad thing, as it can help you promote a cause, a diverse read, etc.

-But, that doesn’t mean you can’t get something a bit out of an unpaid collaboration for your time, art and access to your audience.
+But, that doesn’t mean book influencers can’t get something a bit out of an unpaid collaboration for your time, art and access to your audience.
 A few options:

 One option I like: Can an author offer Bookstagrammers more than one book (and signed, if possible), for a giveaway?
 This both gives you a free book AND allows you to grow your community via the giveaway.